ooDIAX/weather-app-for-android/README.md

 # WeatherApp

-Simple mobile application for viewing weather for a chosed city
+Simple mobile application for viewing weather for a chosen city